 Remain Positive

 A positive outlook can relieve stress and promote calmness.
-Make a conscious effort to look for the good in all situations and remain grateful.
+Make a conscious effort to look for the good in situations and remain grateful.

 Breathe